gettyimages/mesos_offer_filtering_allocator_module/README.md

     }
     '
     ```
-    - confirm that there's on instance on each agent (i.e., offers created normally for all agents)
+    - confirm that there's one instance on each agent (i.e., offers created normally for all agents)

 2. create a filter for one of the agents (`agent-one`) so that no new offers are sent
     ```
-    curl -X POST "http://$(make test ip):5050/allocator/filters" \
+    curl -L -X POST "http://$(make test ip):5050/allocator/filters" \
     -H 'Content-Type: application/json' -d '
     { "hostname": "agent-one" }
     '